tpjg/goriakpbc/README.md

 The Document Models still need a lot of work like supporting many links and indexes, however some functions that are already implemented are described below.

-An experimental "pool" branch supports opening multiple connections to Riak so goroutines can access Riak concurrently.
-See the "riak_test.go" in the pool branch for an example.
+Now supports opening a pool of connections to Riak so goroutines can access Riak concurrently.
+See the "riak_test.go" for an example.

 ### Secondary indexes (2i)